spacebanana420/ffscala/README.md

 ```scala
 def normalizeAudio(): String
 ```
-Normalizes the audio with the loudnorm filter
+Normalizes the audio with the loudnorm filter.

 ```scala
 def removeElement(element: String): String
 ```
-Removes a whole type of element of the input media, such as the video channels, audio channels or subtitle channels
+Removes a whole type of element of the input media, such as the video channels, audio channels or subtitle channels.
 #### Values:
 * "video" - removes video
 * "audio" - removes audio